godot-escoria/escoria-docs/api/SayCommand.md

 blocks further event execution until the dialog has finished being 'said' (either as displayed text or as audible speech from a file).

+Global variables can be substituted into the text by wrapping the global name in braces. e.g. say player "I have {coin_count} coins remaining".

 **Parameters**

 - *player*: Global ID of the `ESCPlayer` or `ESCItem` object that is active